fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_fmupdate_fdssetting_pushoverride.html.markdown

 # fortimanager_fmupdate_fdssetting_pushoverride
 Enable/disable push updates, and override the default IP address and port used by FortiGuard to send antivirus and IPS push messages for clients.

+~> This resource is a sub resource for variable `push_override` of resource `fortimanager_fmupdate_fdssetting`.
+Conflict and overwrite may occur if use both of them.

 ## Example Usage

 ```hcl